 You’ll notice that you have columns that show you the monthly search volume and the cost-per-click bid range if you were to run ads.

-If a keyword has a high bid, that means advertisers are bidding high amounts for that keyword –likely because it drives sales.
+If a keyword has a high bid, that means advertisers are bidding high amounts for that search query in PPC advertising campaigns –likely because it drives sales.

 That means these keywords are likely to have high purchase intent.
 These are the keywords that you’ll likely want to target with pages that have lots of call-to-actions.

 If you want more keyword ideas, you can leverage Google.
 Just take one of your chosen keywords, plug it into Google’s search box, and look at the “People also ask” section.

 If you click one of the questions, Google automatically generates more of them.